kubernetes/community/generator/README.md

 ### README

-If your SIG, WG, UG or Committee wishes to add custom content, you can do so by placing it within the following code comments:
+If your SIG, WG  or Committee wishes to add custom content, you can do so by placing it within the following code comments:

 ```markdown